tirtadji-com/rpi_debian_ha_supervised/README.md

 # This installation will help you install
-Home-Assistant Supervisor on Raspberry Pi 4 running Debian 10 complies with ADR-0014.
+Home-Assistant Supervisor on Raspberry Pi 4 running Debian 11 complies with ADR-0014.
 Additional uncomplies are NGINX, Certbot, Glance, Portainer and other docker container should you install it.
 I just dont like to run my docker under supervisor account.

+*&UPDATE**
+Home-Assistant is now support Debian 11 Bulleyes, so I need to make some adjustment to the code.
+My old youtube is now obsolete, so until I have time to create a new one you guys can have it as a starting point.

 # Youtube Video to help you
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/yMEryGN_2MY/0.jpg)](https://www.youtube.com/watch?v=yMEryGN_2MY/0)